How to create sprite sheets & animations for PixiJS 8

 Who is this tutorial for?

-This tutorial is for all readers who want to use PixiJS.
-The tutorial covers the basics of adding sprites and animations to a scene.
-It also covers advances techniques like setting pivot points, packing sprite sheets, optimizing loading times.
+This tutorial is for anyone interested in using PixiJS with sprite sheets.
+It covers the basics of adding sprites and animations to a scene, as well as advanced techniques like setting pivot points, packing sprite sheets, and optimizing loading times.

 Creating a simple PixiJS game scene